A Letter to My Soul Sister

 August 5, 2021 @ 10:00am

 Morgen Hunt and Riah Gonzales-King are president and vice president of the Equality Chamber of Commerce DC Metro (ECCDC), respectively.
-Gonzales-King wrote the letter below to her best friend and business partner as a nod to their friendship.
+Gonzales-King wrote the letter below to her best friend and collaborator as a nod to their enduring friendship.

 I first met Morgen Hunt on Valentine’s Day at an Equality Chamber of Commerce (ECCDC) networking event.
 She walked into the Beacon Hotel with platinum locks flowing down her bronze back in a gleaming teal bandage dress with rhinestone platforms and a demeanor that showed everyone she had nothing to prove, and everything to gain.